 Also – I learned I was supposed to remove lint BEFORE heating – (see bullet point about lint above.)
 But the basic warning here is that things will be hot, so be cautious.

 I tried to clean off the streak with acetone.
 It significantly lightened but didn’t disappear completely.
 So I just put the design on the other side of the bag.

 Watch the video to see the whole process.

-**NOTE** My friend Karley works at Cricut and gave me another tip that will help with future layering projects.
+**NOTE** My friend Karley worked at Cricut and gave me another tip that will help with future layering projects.
 On this design, take all the plaid pieces off their liner and put them on the larger liner that has the black pieces.
 That way there’s not an extra layer of liner that can also cause a lighter transfer!